-Penghu – What and Where to Eat 澎湖的美食
+Penghu Food to Eat 澎湖的美食 Where and When

 Penghu is known for seafood but it is actually full of other great snacks and treats with their own unique tastes.

 Ever had cactus ice cream??
 Follow this guide and eat like the Taiwanese do on Penghu!

 Cactus fruit ice cream is everywhere on Penghu.

 I was skeptical at first.
 But, this purple cactus ice cream is quite tasty and is sold everywhere.
 It is actually made from a fruit that grows on the cactus plants.
 You can get it as an ice cream, popsicle, or cake and cookie filling.